• Skip to primary navigation

 How do I make smooth and creamy Turtle Cheesecake?

-This recipe uses an old-fashioned technique called a water batch which creates a humid environment in the oven so that the cheesecake does not dry out and also helps it bake evenly.
+This recipe uses an old-fashioned technique called a water bath which creates a humid environment in the oven so that the cheesecake does not dry out and also helps it bake evenly.
 This gentle baking ensures that the final texture is smooth and creamy and helps guard against over-cooking the cheesecake filling which can lead to a coarse, grainy texture.

 How should I serve Turtle Cheesecake?